SAP-archive/cloud-olingo-identity-ochat/README.md

 __Step 6: Install the third party dependencies into your local repository__

 __Step 7: Install the built OChat.war archive as a Java Application in your HANA Cloud Platform account.
 IMPORTANT: the current version of OChat must be installed in a "Java Web Tomcat 7" container.__

+*       From the HCP Admin Cockpit, click "Java Applications"
+*       Click "Deploy Application"
+*       Select the built OChat.war file for upload
+*       Select "Java Web Tomcat 7" as the "Runtime Name" -- Apache Olingo V2 by default does not support the JTA elements of the JEE 6 runtime.
+*       Click "Deploy"
+*       Once the application deploys, select "Start"

 __Step 8: Navigate to the web service URL:__